 Our ‘solar reliability’ area focuses primarily on studying the thermomechanical reliability of photovoltaic module components, from frontside optics to encapsulation and backsheet structures.
 We utilize a fracture mechanics based approach to understand the fundamental degradation mechanisms of module materials and interfaces.
 This includes significant participation from national laboratories and industry collaborators, who provide us with the most modern and relevant solar technologies.

-Until now, a reliable and repeatable method of characterizing adhesive properties of module interfaces has not existed.
-However, through collaboration with the Bay Area Photovoltaic Consortium (BAPVC) and the National Renewable Energy Laboratory (NREL), we have developed simple metrologies that, for the first time ever, provide direct, quantitative measurements of adhesion in encapsulation and backsheet structures.
+Recently, a reliable and repeatable method of characterizing adhesive properties of module interfaces has not existed.
+However, through collaboration with the Bay Area Photovoltaic Consortium (BAPVC) and the National Renewable Energy Laboratory (NREL), we developed simple metrologies that, for the first time ever, provide direct, quantitative measurements of adhesion in encapsulation and backsheet structures.
 These techniques have been used to evaluate adhesion in 30-year-old field modules and, ultimately, provide a framework for one-to-one comparisons of modules that have operated in different terrestrial environments.
+Advanced characterization techniques are frequently utilized, such as WAXS/SAXS with our collaborators at SLAC, to complement and elucidate the mechanical adhesion measurements.

 Current Research Projects